mhd-fettah/laravel-flow-starter/README.md

 - **laravel/ui** : Laravel UI is a package that provides a simple way to scaffold basic Laravel frontend scaffolding, including simple Bootstrap and Vue.js setups, to help quickly start building your application's user interface.
 - **bootstrap** : Bootstrap is a popular open-source framework for building responsive, mobile-first websites and applications.
 It includes a comprehensive collection of HTML, CSS, and JavaScript components that makes web development faster and easier.
 - **Vite** : Vite is a next-generation frontend build tool created by Evan You, the creator of Vue.js.
 The integration of Vite with Laravel can dramatically improve the developer experience by providing fast server start-up, instant hot-module replacement (HMR), and true on-demand compilation.
+- **no-captcha** : protect your application from bots and spam by adding a reCAPTCHA field to your forms.

 **Packages setup features**
 - **auto translation update** : The Laravel Translator, set up for Arabic and English, automatically updates translations found in @lang() in views when you run php artisan translator:update during development rebuilds.